Hattie Jacques: The Carry On series: 1958–1963

 When the first Carry On film was made in 1958, Jacques formed part of the cast.
 This series would go on to employ the same group of actors who would collectively become known as the "Carry On team".
 Jacques appeared in 14 of these films over a 15-year period and like many of her Carry On co-stars, she quickly became typecast.
 A recurring role for Jacques was a no-nonsense matron which she played in five of the films – Carry On Nurse, Carry On Doctor, Carry On Again Doctor, Carry On Camping and Carry On Matron.
 She became known by the team as a "Mother Hen" figure, and was a close friend to many of her co-stars, including Kenneth Williams and Joan Sims, whom Jacques provided with a great deal of advice and practical help.
 In return, Sims regarded Jacques as her "greatest friend", and as "both a sister and a mother to me".
-Jacques would frequently invite Sims, Williams and Hawtrey to her house for Christmas dinner.
+Jacques would frequently invite Sims, Williams and Charles Hawtrey to her house for Christmas dinner.

 Jacques began her association with the Carry On series in March 1958 with the first film in the series, Carry On Sergeant.
 She played the small role of Captain Clark, a "battleaxe medical officer" who fails to believe the fabricated ailments of the hypochondriac Private Horace Strong, played by Kenneth Connor.
 The following year she played "Matron" for the first time in Carry On Nurse, a film which broke that year's box office records, selling more than 10 million tickets in British cinemas.
 Although Jacques's role was still relatively small, she appeared in perhaps the best known scene of the film, in which she retrieves a daffodil from Wilfrid Hyde-White's buttocks, put there by a mischievous nurse as revenge for his constant harassment of the staff.
 So popular was Jacques's scene, that the producers imported two million plastic daffodils from Japan which were then used to promote the comedy.
 Other characterisations followed, including the formidable maths mistress Grace Short in Carry On Teacher (1959) and the friendly Police Sergeant Laura Moon in Carry On Constable (1960).
 Of the former film, Derek Prouse of The Sunday Times thought that Jacques "triumph[ed] over material so remorselessly juvenile that one is battered into a kind of fascinated admiration".